Enter your e-mail now to get updates on new blogs, videos and publications.

 Dr. Willeumier conducted her graduate research in the laboratory of Neurophysiology at the University of California, Los Angeles and the laboratory of Neurogenetics at Cedars-Sinai Medical Center using live cell imaging to investigate mechanisms of synaptic signaling in Parkinson’s disease.
 She received MS degrees in physiological science and neurobiology and a PhD degree in neurobiology from the University of California, Los Angeles.
 She was a post-doctoral fellow in the Department of Neurology at Cedars-Sinai Medical Center where she continued her work in the field of neurodegenerative disease.
 She was the recipient of the prestigious NIH fellowship from the National Institute of Mental Health to study the molecular mechanisms underlying Parkinson’s disease and has presented her work at national and international scientific meetings including the Society for Neuroscience, Gordon Conference and the World Brain Mapping Conference.

 Thank you for visiting my website.
-I have had the privilege of sharing the information I have learned as a research scientist both in a laboratory and clinical setting in the areas of mind-body health, brain function, longevity and the impact of concussions across a diverse range of organizations and events some of which include Maria Shriver's Move For Minds, The California Women's Conference, the Professional Compounding Centers of America, the World Brain Mapping Conference, the National Institutes of Health, the Society for Neuroscience, the Gordon Research Conference, Stanford, USC, Thomas Jefferson Law School, the Independent Football Veteran's Conference and NFL Player's Association meetings.
+I have had the privilege of sharing the information I have learned as a research scientist both in a laboratory and clinical setting in the areas of mind-body health, brain function, longevity and the impact of concussions across a diverse range of organizations and events some of which include Maria Shriver's Move For Minds, The California Women's Conference, the Professional Compounding Centers of America, the Society for Brain Mapping and Therapeutics, the Academy of Regenerative Medicine, the RAAD Fest, the National Institutes of Health, the Society for Neuroscience, the Gordon Research Conference, Stanford, USC, Thomas Jefferson Law School, the Independent Football Veteran's Conference and NFL Player's Association meetings.
 I would be honored to share this information with your organization as well.

 Articulate and Forward Thinking Neuroscientist Dr. Kristen Willeumier Talks Football, Concussion, Brain Health, More